cjcarlson/embarcadero/README.md

 - parallelized prediction to Make More Faster
 - compatibility with other BART engines/possibility to select one manually
 - spatial projection of partials (this will take me a bit but is high on my priority list)
+- clever use of random effects like a year covariate for tSDMs

 __Can I help__?